 For this, all you need to do is:

 - Visit Settings > Touch ID & Passcode.

 - After this, click on Turn Passcode On.

 - Go to Passcode Options and tap Create a Custom Alphanumeric/Numeric Code to enter a new passcode.

+If you are still wondering Can an iPhone be Hacked in Australia?
+Well, a short answer would be yes.
 An iPhone’s default security is not enough to keep anyone safe from hacking.
-So, if you haven’t taken your iPhone security into concern until now, then it’s high time you make it a priority and follow the steps above to avoid getting hacked on your iPhone.
+So, if you haven’t taken your iPhone security into concern until now, then it’s high time you make it a priority and follow the steps above to avoid getting hacked on your iPhone in Australia.